nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     ```
     Note the usage of `jq --sort-keys` which will reformat the json outut, sorting the keys, this ensures that `{"a": 5, "b": 6}` and `{"b": 6,   "a": 5}` are considered equivelant.

-1. Stop the consumer in the Kafka terminal.
+1. Stop the consumer in the first Kafka terminal.

 #### Partitioned Topic Test
-1. From the Kafka terminal create a new topic named "morpheus-sink-copy-test-p" with three partitions, and start a consumer on that topic:
+1. From the first Kafka terminal create a new topic named "morpheus-sink-copy-test-p" with three partitions, and start a consumer on that topic:
     ```bash
     $KAFKA_HOME/bin/kafka-topics.sh --create --topic=morpheus-sink-copy-test-p --partitions 3 --bootstrap-server `broker-list.sh`